Size12-14 inches (30-36 cm) long

-- Juvenile is covered with black down feathers.
+- Juveniles are covered with black down feathers.

 - Diet consists of small fish and invertebrates.

-- Hunts by diving and searching sea floor for food.
+- Hunts by diving and searching the sea floor for food.

 - Uses wings to swim and feet to steer.
 Also uses feet for propulsion, unlike most auks.

-- Pigeon guillemot occurs in the North Pacific from Russia’s Kuril Islands to Eastern Siberia and from western Alaska to Southern California.
+- The pigeon guillemot occurs in the North Pacific from Russia’s Kuril Islands to Eastern Siberia and from western Alaska to Southern California.

 - Found along rocky coastlines and inshore waters.